- What is a VPN router?

 Tips for using your VPN router

-- Bookmark your router settings page.
-Going into your router to change the settings might be inconvenient, but you can bookmark the address to make this part just a bit easier.
+Connecting to your router to change the settings might be inconvenient, but you can bookmark the address to make this part just a bit easier.